Visiting Catalina Island: A Complete Travel Guide

 - Abercrombie has the best shorts for all sizes and shapes.
 Check out my favorite curve love shorts.
 I also love my Levi cut-offs they’re so classic and never go out of style.

-- Basics: I always find the best basics at either Abercrombie or HM.
-You can also shop my favorite Amazon Basics.
+- Basics: I always find the best basics on Amazon Basics.

 Best Restaurants in Catalina